veertuinc/anka-docs/aws-ec2-mac.md

 3. [**Build your own AMI**]({{< relref "#build-your-own-ami" >}})

 {{< hint info >}}
-Note: You must request a dedicated mac1 host in order to run EC2 Mac instances.
+Note: You must request a dedicated mac* host in order to run EC2 Mac instances.
 There is a known delay requesting, stopping, and starting EC2 Mac instances as the dedicated host must clean itself each time an instance stops on it.
-{{< /hint >}}

-{{< hint warning >}}
-There is a known issue in the current `2.5.4.139-macos-12.1` AMI where you need to disable `chunk_size`: `sudo anka config chunk_size 0 && anka config chunk_size 0`
 {{< /hint >}}

 ---